WilliamChoiWC/windows-global-time-popup/README.md

 # windows-global-time-popup
-Just a simple windows app to display Hong kong, Vancouver, and London's times.
+Just a simple windows app to display Hong Kong, Vancouver, and London's times.